 The Solution — Increase Supply and Reduce Demand

-Eliminate the PX monopoly and encourage the utilities to buy power through long-term contracts that mitigate the price volatility of the PX spot market.
+Eliminate primary reliance on the volatile spot market by abolishing the PX monopoly and encouraging the utilities to buy power through long-term contracts.

-Reform California’s regulation to encourage the utility to buy a diversified portfolio of power supplies to provide reasonably priced service to customers who stay with the utility. must reconsider its current policy of s
+Reform California’s regulation to encourage the utility to buy a diversified portfolio of power supplies to provide reasonably priced service to customers who stay with the utility.
+California must reconsider its current policy of after the fact prudence reviews of utility purchases.

-FERC should ensure that all market participants have fair, open access to the electric transmission network to bring in additional power to meet California’s needs.
+FERC should ensure that all market participants have fair, open access to the electric transmission network to bring in additional power to meet California’s needs by eliminating the native load exemption.

-Reform California’s permitting laws to bring power plant siting and construction timelines more in line with those of other states. natural during shortages
+Reform California’s permitting laws to bring power plant siting and construction timelines more in line with those in other parts of the country.
+Reduce environmental compliance requirements that prevent natural gas fired generators from operating during shortages.

 Create a robust retail electricity market so that new entrants begin competing by a) removing impediments to customer choice and b) creating incentives for conservation and energy efficiency.

-Remove price caps in the bulk energy markets so that the appropriate signals can be sent to power plant developers to permit industrials to offer load reductions during shortages.
+Remove price caps in the bulk energy markets so that the appropriate signals can be sent to power plant developers and electric consumers to permit industrials to offer load reductions during shortages.

 Calls to return to the “good old days” of regulated utilities make little economic sense and will only prove to be unworkable.
 The solution is not more regulatory market interference, but rather more market liberalization.